AndyMoran/GB-Constraint-Analytics-Platform/3_Constraint_Economics/README.md

-# Part III — Constraint Economics & Flexibility Value (NB13–NB16)
+# Part III — Constraint Economics & Flexibility Value (Planned) (NB13–NB16)

 ## Scope

 Part III extends the engineering analysis into an economic framework.
-It evaluates the market conditions accompanying constraint episodes and assesses the economic opportunity for flexibility assets.
+This section evaluates the market conditions accompanying constraint episodes and assesses the economic opportunity for flexibility assets.

 ---